ELI5: Differences Between Short and Long-Term Disability Insurance in 2025

 3) You Don’t Have A Big Emergency Fund

 Without income, it's easy to fall into debt or deplete your savings.
-For most people, building a large emergency fund is quite challenging and a lengthy process.

 4)You Need Support for Common Life Events and Mental Health